Got questions about counseling?

 Where are you located?

-We are located at 1034 Beaumont Road, Berwyn, PA, 19312.
-The office is conveniently located, just a few minutes from Lancaster Avenue, West Chester Pike, I-476, and the King of Prussia exits of the Schuylkill Expressway and the Pennsylvania Turnpike.
+We have two locations: 1034 Beaumont Road, Berwyn, PA, 19312 and 43 Leopard Road, Suite 203, Paoli PA 19301.
+Both offices are conveniently located, just a few minutes from Lancaster Avenue, West Chester Pike, I-476, and the King of Prussia exits of the Schuylkill Expressway and the Pennsylvania Turnpike.

 How long are our sessions?